TiagoSolon/Telemetry_for_Accident_Prevenction/README.md

 after it exported to CSV.

 5. DATA CLEANING:
-This process did usisng Python and Pandas with jupyter notebook.
+This process it did usisng Python with jupyter notebook.
-Standardization, data types, conversions, dirt cleaning and / or inconsistent or unimportant data.
+Check unfilled columns.
+Deleting some inconsistent rows.
+Translantion contents some columns to English.
+Tranlation of columns label to English.
+Deleting some inconsistent columns.
+Replace some characters.
+Changing data types.

 6. EXPLORATION OF DATA:
 Understand what the data says, create hypothesis maps and hypothesis questions that generate insights for analysis